 Archetypal characters shouldn’t be confused with stock characters or stereotypical characters.
-Although we’ve seen all these characters before and will surely see them again, stock and stereotypical characters are based on character traits; archetypes are based on the characters’ function or purpose within a story.
+Although we’ve seen all these characters before and will surely see them again, stock and stereotypical characters are based on character traits; archetypes are based on the characters’ purpose within a story.

 Characters’ Function in Story

-Archetypal characters fulfill a specific function a story.
+Archetypal characters fulfill a specific function in a story.
 The herald signals change or the beginning of an adventure.
 The mentor imparts gifts, skills, or knowledge to the hero.
 The threshold guardian tests the hero or blocks the path forward.

-Stock characters feel familiar because they embody a personality type — behaviors and attitudes that we’ve seen in similar characters before.
+Stock characters feel familiar because they embody a personality type — behaviors and attitudes that we’ve seen before in similar characters.
 The tough guy, the girl next door, and the wise old man or woman are all examples of stock characters.
 They may serve a purpose in the story (somebody has to serve the main characters at a restaurant), but what stands out is their personality, which sometimes feels cliché.

 Stereotypical characters reflect social stereotypes, which are widely held and often inaccurate or misleading beliefs about groups.
 Stereotypes occur when traits, behaviors, and attitudes are assigned to an entire group.
 They often based on race, religion, gender, or geographical origin, and they are usually negative.
 Stereotypes make irrational assumptions about individuals based on the group to which they belong.